HMS Alfred (1778): Career

 Lloyd's List reported on 17 May 1795 that Alfred had captured a French 22-gun corvette off Cape Finisterre.
 The corvette had been sailing to the West Indies and Alfred took her into Barbados.
+In December 1795 she was caught in a storm off Devonport resulting in drowning of seven crew members and the loss of her main mizzen and fore topmasts.

 Fate

 Alfred was broken up in 1814.